 \section{Abstract}

-Industry has gradually moved towards application-specific hardware accelerators in order to attain higher efficiency.
-While such a paradigm shift is already starting to show promising results, designers need to spend considerable manual effort and perform a large number of time-consuming simulations to find accelerators that can accelerate multiple target applications while obeying design constraints.
+To attain higher efficiency, the industry has gradually reformed towards application-specific hardware accelerators.
+While such a paradigm shift is already starting to show promising results, designers need to spend considerable manual effort and perform large number of time-consuming simulations to find accelerators that can accelerate multiple target applications while obeying design constraints.
 Moreover, such a ``simulation-driven'' approach must be re-run from scratch every time the set of target applications or design constraints change.
 An alternative paradigm is to use a ``data-driven'', offline approach that utilizes logged simulation data, to architect hardware accelerators, without needing any form of simulations.
 Such an approach not only alleviates the need to run time-consuming simulation, but also enables data reuse and applies even when set of target applications changes.
 In this paper, we develop such a data-driven offline optimization method for designing hardware accelerators, dubbed \methodname, that enjoys all of these properties.
-Our approach learns a conservative, robust estimate of the desired cost function, utilizes infeasible points and optimizes the design against this estimate without any additional simulator queries during optimization. \methodname\ architects accelerators---tailored towards both single and multiple applications---improving performance upon state-of-the-art simulation-driven methods by about 1.54$\times$ and 1.20$\times$, while considerably reducing the required total simulation time by 93\% and 99\%, respectively.
+Our approach learns a conservative, robust estimate of the desired cost function, utilizes infeasible points and optimizes the design against this estimate without any additional simulator queries during optimization. \methodname\ architects accelerators---tailored towards both single- and multi-applications---improving performance upon stat-of-the-art simulation-driven methods by about 1.54$\times$ and 1.20$\times$, while considerably reducing the required total simulation time by 93\% and 99\%, respectively.
 In addition, \methodname\ also architects effective accelerators for unseen applications in a zero-shot setting, outperforming simulation-based methods by 1.26$\times$.